moderneinc/rewrite-recipe-starter/README.md

 1. Changing the root project name in `settings.gradle.kts`.
 2. Changing the `group` in `build.gradle.kts`.
-3. Changing the package structure from `com.yourorg` to whatever you want.
+3. Changing the package structure from `io.github.timo-a` to whatever you want.

 ## Getting started